Asymptotic independence of multiple Wiener-It\^{o} integrals and the resulting limit laws: Further applications

-If $B=(B_t)_{t\in \R_+}$ denotes a standard Brownian motion, we deduce that
+If $B=(B_t)_{t\in\R_+}$ denotes a standard Brownian motion, we deduce that

 these two sequences being indeed centered, Gaussian and having the same covariance structure.
-Using (\ref{mapping}) we deduce that $S_{q,n}$ has the same distribution than $I_q\big(\sum_{k=1}^n e_k^{\otimes q}\big)$ (with $I_q$ the $q$-tuple Wiener-It\^o integral associated to $B$).
+Using (\ref{mapping}) we deduce that $S_{q,n}$ has the same distribution as $I_q (\sum_{k=1}^n e_k^{\otimes q} )$ (with $I_q$ the $q$-tuple Wiener--It\^o integral associated to $B$).

 Hence, to reach the conclusion of point 1 it suffices to combine Corollary \ref{corindblocks} with Theorem \ref{BM}.
-For point 2, just use Corollary \ref{corindblocks} and Theorem \ref{taqqu}, together with the fact that the distribution of $R_H(t)$ is determined by its moments (as is the case for any double Wiener-It\^o integral).
+For point 2, just use Corollary \ref{corindblocks} and Theorem \ref{taqqu}, together with the fact that the distribution of $R_H(t)$ is determined by its moments (as is the case for any double Wiener--It\^o integral). \end{pf}